DevAgnihotri/Learnstellation/SUPABASE_SETUP.md

 ---

-**Once you complete these steps, your Vibe Learning app will be fully functional! 🚀**
+**Once you complete these steps, your Learnstellation app will be fully functional! 🚀**